jzhang512/Containerized_SHiELD_Workflow/README.md

 We render the workflow of using Geophysical Fluid Dynamics Laboratory (GFDL)'s System for High-resolution modeling for Earth-to-Local Domains (SHiELD) into three stages: pre-processing, model execution, post-processing.

 ## Usage
 Each stage has its own image, which can be pulled directly from DockerHub (see below).
-We also provide the Dockerfiles and corresponding scripts if you would like to make further modifications.
+If you would like to make further your own modifications, we also provide the Dockerfiles and the corresponding scripts used in the image build process.

 Starting from scratch, setting up and running a single stage consists of three simple steps: